cape-coder/Chat_website/README.md

 # Chat_website
-Creating frontend base fora chat website
+Creating frontend base for a chat website